paulmillr/noble-curves/README.md

 If your app uses 500 dependencies, any dep could get hacked and you'll be downloading malware with every install.
 Our goal is to minimize this attack vector.

-If you see anything unusual: investigate and report.

 ### Randomness

 We're deferring to built-in [crypto.getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) which is considered cryptographically secure (CSPRNG).
 In the past, browsers had bugs that made it weak: it may happen again.

 ## Speed